Fermion parity switches imprinted in the photonic field of cavity embedded Kitaev chains

-In this section, we use the mean field decoupling (MFD) between electrons and photons to solve Eq.~\eqref{eq:Hc}.
+In this section, we use the mean field decoupling (MFD) between electrons and photons to solve Eq.~\eqref{eq:Hc} in the main text.
 This approach is generally valid in the thermodynamic limit and has been widely used to address the problem of electronic superradiance~\cite{Andolina_no-go_theorem, dmytruk2021gauge}.
 However, several recent works have demonstrated that it misses effects caused by light-matter entanglement in finite-length electronic chains coupled to photons~\cite{passetti2023cavity,nguyen2024electron}.
 Writing down the ground state wavefunction of Eq.~\eqref{eq:Hc} in the form $|\Psi\rangle = |\psi\rangle |\phi\rangle$, where $ |\psi\rangle$ corresponds to the electronic part of the wavefunction and $|\phi\rangle$ stands for the photonic part, we arrive at the electronic mean-field Hamiltonian with

-with $\tilde{t} = t \langle \phi | e^{i\frac{g}{\sqrt{N}}(a+a^\dag)}| \phi \rangle $ and $\tilde{\Delta} = \Delta \langle \phi | e^{i\frac{g}{\sqrt{N}}\phi_j (a+a^\dag)}| \phi \rangle $, and the photonic mean-field Hamiltonian
+with $\tilde{t} = t \langle \phi | e^{i\frac{g}{\sqrt{N}}(a+a^\dag)}| \phi \rangle $ and $\tilde{\Delta}_j= \Delta \langle \phi | e^{i\frac{g}{\sqrt{N}}\phi_j (a+a^\dag)}| \phi \rangle $, and the photonic mean-field Hamiltonian

 with $t_h = t\langle \psi | \sum_{j=1}^{N-1} c_j^\dag c_{j+1} | \psi \rangle$ and $\delta_j = \Delta\langle \psi | c_j c_{j+1} | \psi \rangle$.
-We note that \eqref{eq:HelMF} contains renormalized hopping and pairing amplitudes compared to the isolated Kitaev chain Hamiltonian~\eqref{eq:KitaevH}, while a single mode cavity Hamiltonian $H_{\text{ph}}$ becomes strongly modified due to the coupling with the Kitaev chain even at the mean field level~\eqref{eq:HphMF}.
-We solve both Eqs.~\eqref{eq:HelMF} and \eqref{eq:HelMF} self-consistently using the exact diagonalization (in a single particle picture for the electronic mean-field Hamiltonian).
+We note that \eqref{eq:HelMF} contains renormalized hopping and pairing amplitudes compared to the isolated Kitaev chain Hamiltonian~(1) in the main text, while a single mode cavity Hamiltonian $H_{\text{ph}}$ becomes strongly modified due to the coupling with the Kitaev chain even at the mean field level~\eqref{eq:HphMF}.
+We solve both Eqs.~\eqref{eq:HelMF} and \eqref{eq:HphMF} self-consistently using the exact diagonalization (in a single particle picture for the electronic mean-field Hamiltonian).